 - stain or paint for trim pieces

 3. While waiting for paint to dry between coats, paint your driftwood and stars white.
-I also painted one piece of driftwood blue to add to the box for stars.
+We also painted one piece of driftwood blue to add to the box for stars.
 This gives the whole flag lots of dimension.

 4. Using hot glue, adhere your driftwood and stars to the wood to complete your flag.